FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ![](./images/logicalArchitecture.PNG)

-SmartCon's app high-level logical structure follows the Model-View-Controler Architectural Pattern (*MVC*).
-We chose this pattern as we find it the most appropried and simple structure for this type of projects.
+SmartCon's app high-level logical structure follows the Model-View-Controller Architectural Pattern (*MVC*).
+We chose this pattern as we find it the most appropriate and simple structure for this type of projects.

 As shown on the diagram, the **Model** contains all the information related to each domain: User, Conference and Session.
-Every update on this domains is trigered by the Controler that also connects with the View.
-The **Controller** consists of interfaces that query the database and generate funcionalities according to que users inputs, as well as authentication functions.
+Every update on this domains is triggered by the Controller that also connects with the View.
+The **Controller** consists of interfaces that query the database and generate functionalities according to que users inputs, as well as authentication functions.
 Finally, the **View** represents the concrete display of each app state.

 ### Physical architecture